Is Oil Healthy?

 Healthier Butter Spread

-This millet butter still contains some refined fat, but unlike other butter spreads, it actually gives you some fiber (other butter spreads have ZERO fiber) and offers a healthy dose of thiamine, niacin, and magnesium.
+This millet butter still contains some oil, but unlike other butter spreads, it actually gives you some fiber (other butter spreads have ZERO fiber) and offers a healthy dose of thiamine, niacin, and magnesium.

 It’s also lower in calories than most other butter spreads.
 And it’s vegan and gluten-free.